 - & MORE!

-If you don’t use all the candy cane pieces, place them in freezer bags (don’t forget to label them!) and freeze until you need a topping for your desserts, drinks, and more!
+If you don’t use all the pieces for recipes with candy cane, place them in freezer bags (don’t forget to label them!) and freeze until you need a topping for your desserts, drinks, and more!

 ALSO CHECK OUT: